 Lord Nelson (29 September 1758 – 21 October 1805) English naval commander who died during the Battle of Trafalgar, leading Britain to victory over the French navy – a key moment in the Napoleonic Wars.

 ‘England expects that every man will do his duty’

 – Lord Nelson shortly before the Battle of Trafalgar, 1805

 Lord Nelson was one of Britain’s greatest naval commanders.
-He had a long and distinguished career, in which he gained a reputation as a master tactician and great personal bravery.
+He had a long and distinguished career, in which he gained a reputation as a master tactician and for his great personal bravery.

 His crowning moment came at the Battle of Trafalgar, where Britain’s decisive victory over Napoleon’s fleet ended the threat of a French invasion.